 Introduction: Undernutrition and anemia among children aged 6 to 59 months are significant public health issues in developing countries like Nepal.
 The co-existence of these conditions impacts growth and childhood development.
 This study aimed to determine the prevalence of undernutrition, anemia, and their co-existence in Nepal, as well as determine their contributing factors among children aged 6-59 months.

-Methods: We analyzed data from the 2022 Nepal Demographic and Health Survey.
+Methods: We performed secondary analysis of data from the 2022 Nepal Demographic and Health Survey (NDHS 2022).
 The outcome variables were undernutrition, anemia, and the co-existence of undernutrition with anemia.
 Children aged 6-59 months were considered undernourished if they exhibited stunting, wasting, underweight or any combination of these conditions.
 Anemia was defined as hemoglobin levels <11.0 gm/dL (adjusted for altitude).
 We applied multivariable multinomial logistic regression to determine factors associated with co-existence, and multivariable logistic regression to assess factors associated with undernutrition and anemia separately.
-We presented the results from the regression analysis using adjusted odds-ratio or odds-like ratios (aOLR) and 95% confidence intervals (CI).
+We presented the results from the regression analysis using adjusted odds-ratio (aOR) and 95% confidence intervals (CI).

-Results: Of the 2335 children, 33.5% had undernutrition and 43.4% had anemia, and 16.0% had undernutrition-anemia.
-Children from the richest wealth quintile, whose mothers have at least secondary education, and those whose mother participate in household decision-making had 51% (aOLR: 0.49; 95%CI: 0.26 to 0.91), 45% (aOLR:0.55; 95%CI: 0.33 to 0.93), and 37% (aOLR: 0.63; 95%CI: 0.44 to 0.91) lower likelihood of co-existence of undernutrition and anemia compared to their counterparts.
-Children with malnourished mothers had 90% (95% CI:1.24 to 2.90) higher likelihood of co-existence of undernutrition and anemia compared to their counterparts.
-Anemia and undernutrition were not found to be associated with each other.
+Results: Of the 2395 children, 33.5% had undernutrition and 43.4% had anemia, and 16.0% had undernutrition-anemia.
+Children from the richest wealth quintile, whose mothers had at least secondary education, and those whose mother participate in household decision-making had 53% (aOR: 0.47; 95%CI: 0.26 to 0.86), 48% (aOR:0.52; 95%CI: 0.32 to 0.93), and 34% (aOR: 0.66; 95%CI: 0.47 to 0.94) lower odds of co-existence of undernutrition and anemia compared to their counterparts.
+Children with malnourished mothers had 80% (95% CI:1.20 to 2.70) higher odds of co-existence of undernutrition and anemia compared to their counterparts.

 Conclusion: The prevalence of undernutrition, anemia, and co-existence in children is high.
 Targeted interventions are essential to reduce these conditions and improve children’s nutritional status.